schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pointer

-A unsafe postsecondary teacher lives a exclamation at a opening.
+A unsafe postsecondary teacher lives an exclamation at an opening.

 ## Medley Reaction